 - Optimize Your Videos with Geo-Targeted Keywords

 Let’s say you’re a plastic surgeon.
-In fact, let’s say that you’re best plastic surgeon in the world.
+In fact, let’s say that you’re the best plastic surgeon in the world.
 That’s great, you’ll just have a very hard time ranking your Youtube video for “best plastic surgeon in the world”.
 You need to rank videos based on location-based keywords.
 A keyword for “best plastic surgeon in Dallas, Tx” would be much easier.
 When uploading your video, here are several areas you need to include your geo-keywords:

 Title and Description- Don’t write a title solely for the search engines, write it for the audience and weave in relevant keywords.
 A title written for humans will compel regular people to click and watch your video, the geo-targeted keywords will help the video rank.

 Youtube videos allow about 5000 characters in the description, but the most important is the first 100.
 In search results, the first 100 characters are truncated into a snippet.
 Include the keywords at the beginning of the description, but you will want to use variations of that keyword through the remainder of the text.
 This is also the best place to place secondary long-tail keywords.
 After the first sentence in your description, place your URL.
 This will ensure that the URL will appear in the search results.

 - Use Playlists